 The one with the change may cause a downward spiral in intimacy levels.
 Men usually need sexual receptivity to feel romantic while women need romance to become sexually receptive.
+These signals might be missed due to a lack of communication about each other’s wants and needs.
+For example, one partner might want to experiment with using sex toys in the bedroom or watching porn like Midgetporn together but not know how to go about starting that conversation.
 As long as both parties are getting whatever they need, they happily provide what their partner wants.
 However, a shortcoming on either’s part could cause the other to pull back.
 If unnoticed and before a couple sees the red flags, they may be getting out of touch and begin wondering what happened?
 This could trigger divorce because the couples start to feel unappreciated and unloved.

 - Out of touch, out of mind

 “Out of touch” here means the lack of physical contact.
 While sex is great, it is essential to complement it with some pecks and kisses, spur-of-the-moment hugs and holding of hands.
 Pairs who do not keep an intimate linking through both sexual and non-sexual cues may soon turn into virtual strangers.

 - Unsatisfied expectations